luigi311/Blog/content/furilabs-flx1s/index.md

 The FLX1s dubbed the slim, is a more compact and easy to carry phone.
 The furilabs team were more involved with the design of this phone compared to the FLX1 so they targeted features that would have the most impact on the user experience and left out some feature that were less critical especially in the linux environment.
 Some of the differences are great for some users but could also be a potential deal breaker for others as such the differences are listed below as a table, if you want the full specs you can check out the [official website](https://furilabs.com/shop/flx1s/).

 The hardware switches are a nice addition to the phone and use a similar design to the librem 5 where they are positioned on the side and easy to use unlike the dip switches on the back of the pinephone that requires removal of the back panel.
 The lack of the removable battery and waterproofing is a bummer but I know the waterproofing itself causes issues due to the testing and certification process whenever changes need to be made.
 The reduction in screen resolution isn't to big of a deal to me and can actually bring with it better gpu performance in some cases like games and 90hz is still a big improvement over the 60hz that other linux phones have.
 The modems themselves also seem to support different bands due to firmware differences between the two ODMs with the FLX1s having more bands supported, hopefully this will make its way back to the FLX1 in the future.
+The shell quality is also a downgrade over the original FLX1 with it being a more brittle and plasticy feeling material though this can be remedied by utilizing a phone case.

 | Feature                | FLX1                 | FLX1s (Slim)                  |
 |------------------------|----------------------|-------------------------------|